KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

   Best Practices

   Optimize your images to improve message load time and prevent rendering issues on low-performance devices.
-  @murtaza: Confirm final list of supported formats and size caps with engineering.]
 </Callout>

 <br />